What would you say if you had the option to self-administer most medical treatments painlessly?

 Iontophoresis patches are medical devices that use small electrical currents to deliver charged substances to the skin.
 This substance is often applied directly to a designated spot on the patch before use and can consist of tap water for milder uses.

 Material manufacturers often use stick-to-skin adhesives or bonding components to create transdermal patches.
 Each layer of a transdermal patch might consist of a different material.
-For instance, the primary components are:
+Examples include:

 - Liner: Protects the adhesive, removed before application